EduardoZimelewicz/INF2102-PFP/README.md

 }
 ```

-- Devemos esperar a criação do enpoint para inferencia, basta olharmos no tempalte de cloudformation do tipo `mlops-pipeline-*-byompipelinerealtimebuiltin` terminar
+- Devemos esperar a criação do enpoint para inferencia, basta olharmos no tempalte de cloudformation do tipo `mlops-pipeline-*-byompipelinerealtimecustom` terminar